How long are lessons?

 I expect my students to play in recitals, but it is not mandatory.
 Missing a recital is like missing a lesson, though, since there is a lot to be learned from preparing and performing and hearing everyone else play!
 Memorization is encouraged but not required.
 I usually have two studio recitals in January and June.
 Dates, times, and places will be announced well in advance.
-For 2020-2021, these performance opportunities may take the form of an online recital, mini-recitals, or pre-recorded performances, depending on what restrictions are in place in Alberta at the time.

 Students are also encouraged to participate in examinations with The Royal Conservatory or Conservatory Canada and in music festivals with the Kiwanis Music Festival or Contemporary Showcase.
 You will be reminded of dates as they come near, but it is your responsibility to register.
 The more advanced you get, the more I will encourage all of them, but first year beginning students usually don't.
 For exams, I generally recommend that students take a couple of the Grades 1-3 exams, but every one isn't necessary.
 We'll cover all the requirements in lessons even without the exam at the end.
 Once you hit Grade 4 or 5, you should plan on doing each exam, as much for the goal and motivation as for getting an evaluation from an outside perspective.

 I sure hope so!
 We rotate through different musicianship skills each week so that there's always something a little new.
 While I will get my students to play tricky passages until it's easy (or at least easier!) like a personal trainer asking for just one more pushup, I try to keep everything lighthearted with laughter.
 We'll play rhythms on cups, play hand drums, play duets, and occasionally play music games on the iPad.
 I have an incentive program where students can earn badges based on their accomplishments and use the points from those to earn prizes from my treasure box.